awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

   Specify an image tag with an architecture suffix\.
 For example, specify `3.9-arm64` to choose the arm64 base image for Python 3\.9\.

+You can also use an [alternative base image from another container registry](#images-create-from-alt)\.
+Lambda provides open\-source runtime interface clients that you add to an alternative base image to make it compatible with Lambda\.

 **Note**
 AWS periodically provides updates to the AWS base images for Lambda\.
-If your Dockerfile includes the image name in the FROM property, your Docker client pulls the latest version of the image from Docker Hub\.
-To use the updated base image, you must rebuild your container image and [update the function code](configuration-images.md#configuration-images-update)\.
+If your Dockerfile includes the image name in the FROM property, your Docker client pulls the latest version of the image from the Amazon ECR repository\.
+To use the updated base image, you must rebuild your container image and [update the function code](gettingstarted-images.md#configuration-images-update)\.

-**Prerequisites**
-+ The AWS Command Line Interface \(AWS CLI\)

-  The following instructions use the AWS CLI to call AWS service API operations\.
-To install the AWS CLI, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
-+ Docker Desktop

-  The following instructions use Docker CLI commands to create the container image\.
-To install the Docker CLI, see [Get Docker](https://docs.docker.com/get-docker) on the Docker Docs website\.
-+ Your function code

 **To create an image from an AWS base image for Lambda**

 1. On your local machine, create a project directory for your new function\.

-1. Create a directory named **app** in in the project directory, and then add your function handler code to the app directory\.
+1. Create a directory named **app** in the project directory, and then add your function handler code to the app directory\.

 1. Use a text editor to create a new Dockerfile\.